andriescoetsee/Docs/README.md

 ![](/images/PyMC3_2.png)
 * After completing Bayesian Data Analysis in Python with [Datacamp](https://www.datacamp.com/), I tried out posterior analysis on a digital marketing campaign dataset.
 * Here I illustrate using different libraries like Numpy, Seaborn and PyMC3, specifically focussing on analysing distributions the Bayesian way.
+* Next time I would like to illustrate Bayesian linear regression with PyMC3 and try out Markov Chain Monte Carlo simulations (MCMC).

 ---